 The TOE is a composite product.
-It is composed from an Integrated Circuit (IC), IC Embedded Software and IC Application Software containing the ePassport Application.
+It is composed from an Integrated Circuit (IC), IC Embedded Software and IC Application Software containing the ePassport, the eID and the eSign Application.
 The IC Embedded software contains the operations system TCOS Residence Permit Card 1.1, Release 2.
 The TOE Embedded Application includes the File System Version '01' (FSV01, version-ID '81').
 For details concerning the CC evaluation of the Infineon IC see the evaluation documentation under the certification ID BSI-DSZ-CC-0829-V2-2015 [14].